-The proposal includes the following six elements:
+The proposal includes the following five elements:

 - 1. Proposal Title Page: - a.
 Study title - b.
-Principal investigator name, credentials, and contact information - c.
-Co-investigator name(s) and credentials and list of key personnel - d.
+Principal Investigator name, credentials, and contact information - c.
+Co-investigator name(s) and credentials, and/or list of key personnel - d.
 Abstract - 2.
 Proposal should include the following sections (limited to 5 pages; must be single-spaced in Arial, 11-point font; with 1" margins on all sides): - a.
 Narrative: Specific Aims, Background/Significance, Preliminary Studies or Activities, Project Design and Methods, Human Subjects (if applicable) - b.
-Timeline: Plan for conducting the project within the one-year timeframe and feasibility under the current pandemic circumstances. - c.
-Plan for future extramural funding or sustainability: Potential future funding agency and planned submission date with tentative aims for future proposal(s), or need for additional pilot work as a necessary step toward extramural funding, or the development of a sustainability plan - d.
-Additional deliverables that support merit: Peer-reviewed journal articles and briefing papers; blogs, video primers, or vlogs (video blogs); establishment of community partnerships that could lead to new projects; and/or research agendas that outline research/scholarship/practice needs and opportunities. - 3.
-Budget, justification for proposed expenses, and RDA approval: The budget is not included in the page limit.
+Timeline: Discuss project feasibility and include a plan for conducting the project within the one-year timeframe - c.
+Plan for future extramural funding or sustainability: Potential future funding agency and planned submission date with tentative aims for future proposal(s), or the need for additional pilot work as a necessary step toward extramural funding, or the development of a sustainability plan. - d.
+Additional deliverables that support merit: Peer-reviewed journal articles and briefing papers; blogs, video primers, or vlogs (video blogs); establishment of community partnerships that could lead to new projects; programs that could support the recruitment of students interested in gerontological research/scholarship; and/or research agendas that outline research/scholarship/practice needs and opportunities. - 3.
+Budget and justification for proposed expenses: The budget is not included in the page limit.
 The budget should be approximately one page and include line items with costs, followed by a narrative budget justification.

 Please note: HARP funds are restricted and do not fund PI or Co-I salaries, i.e., FTE.
-Also not supported are tuition or fees for GRA, indirect costs, or travel for general development.
+Also not supported are tuition or fees for GRAs, indirect costs, or travel for general development.